 Are there any liveaboards in the Azores?

 Like many archipelagos with incredible scuba diving, a liveaboard trip is a fantastic way to make the most of the Azores.
-This will allow you to see a large variety of dive sites in a short space of time, and maximise the opportunities to hit up the offshore sites where the larger marine megafauna like to explore.
-A small selection of liveaboards operate around the Azores, including sailing yacht Water and Wind which comes recommended by a number of Girls that Scuba members.
+This will allow you to see a large variety of dive sites in a short space of time.
+It also maximises the opportunities to hit up the offshore sites where the larger marine megafauna like to explore.
+There are just a few liveaboards in the Azores, including intimate sailing yacht Water and Wind.
+This boat comes recommended by a number of Girls that Scuba members.

 What certification do I need to scuba dive the Azores?

 Most scuba diving locations can cater to any level of diver, and the Azores is no exception.
 If you’re travelling with non-divers, there are opportunities for them to snorkel or take on a try dive experience.
-However, to truly make the most of the opportunities that these islands have to offer you may want to have a few more dives in your log book first.
+However, to make the most of these islands you may want to have a few more dives in your log book.

 How much does scuba diving in the Azores cost?